-As the crops get larger and begin to canopy, a full profile will only last about 8 - 14 days.
+As the crops get larger and begin to canopy, a full profile will only last about 8–14 days.
 This typically begins to occur in early June through August.
-Rainfall is the best hope for supplemental moisture since it is free, but it is not 100% effective.
-As soils seal over from rain or irrigation they take water slower, thus making rainfall less effective.
+Rainfall is the best hope for supplemental moisture since it is free, but it is not 100 percent effective.
+As soils seal over from rain or irrigation, they take water slower, thus making rainfall less effective.
 Determining how effective a rainfall is should be done with a soil probe, shovel, or some type of device to determine how deep the moisture soaked.
-Hard fast rains can run-off as much as 75 percent of the water where a slow steady rain can soak as much as 90 percent.
+Hard, fast rains can run-off as much as 75 percent of the water, where a slow steady rain can soak as much as 90 percent.
 The type of rainfall event will determine its effectiveness as well as the amount of moisture already in the soil.

-Tillage will often dry out the soil surface as deep as 2 - 3 inches, but doesn't really effect the deeper moisture.
-Rainfall is the best choice for replenishing the shallow moisture early in the year, irrigation may be required during the summer months.
+Tillage will often dry out the soil surface as deep as 2–3 inches, but doesn't really effect the deeper moisture.
+Rainfall is the best choice for replenishing the shallow moisture early in the year, but irrigation may be required during the summer months.
 Supplemental irrigation is not typically needed until mid to late June on most crops under normal rainfall conditions.
-However, it is never too early to get prepared for irrigation even if it is early because it will certainly be needed in July and August to meet crop demand.
+However, it is never too early to get prepared for irrigation, even if it is early, because it will certainly be needed in July and August to meet crop demand.

 450 GPM = 1 acre inch per hour or 1 cubic foot per second (cfs)

 1 cubic foot = 7.48 gallons = 62.4 pounds

 1 acre-inch = 27,000 gallons = 1 acre flooded one inch deep

 1 acre-foot = 12 acre-inches = 43,560 cubic feet = 325,900 gallons

 1 gallon = 3.785 liters = 0.003785 cubic meters